Resources / Articles / Principles of Motor Selection

 Desired Characteristic Favors Use Of Comments

-Low cost Step motor or DC Brush Brushless DC motor costs are coming down but are still well above low-end step motor or DC brush motor costs.
+Low cost Stepper motor or DC Brush Brushless DC motor costs are coming down but are still well above low-end step motor or DC brush motor costs.

 Smooth operation (minimal noise or vibration) DC Brush or Brushless DC Brushless DC motors can be smoother using high-performance commutation techniques such as sinusoidal commutation.

-High speed operation Brushless DC Step motors are not generally suitable for applications beyond 5,000 RPM.
+High speed operation Brushless DC Stepper motors are not generally suitable for applications beyond 5,000 RPM.

 High torque to size ratio Step motors and Axial Flux motor Step motors provide high torque at relatively low speed only.

-Ease of use Step motor No feedback required and no servo tuning.
+Ease of use Stepper motor No feedback required and no servo tuning.

 Before starting a motion control project try to determine your system’s requirements as a whole, factoring in the cost of the motor as well as the control system.
 Also, don't forget to factor in your own comfort level working with more complex technologies such as PID/servo control and external commutation.